samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 error TS1257: A required element cannot follow an optional element.
 ```

-In `--strictNullChecks mode`, using the `?` modifier automatically includes `undefined` in the tuple element type.
+In `--strictNullChecks` mode, using the `?` modifier automatically includes `undefined` in the tuple element type.
 This behavior is similar to what TypeScript does with optional parameters.

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/typescript-3/tupleware.png" alt="Tuples are like Tupperware containers.">